Why Athletic Training?

 Faculty and Class Size

 At SJC, you will be taught by qualified athletic trainers.
-All of our Athletic Training faculty members hold masters or doctoral degrees from accredited institutions.
+All of our Athletic Training faculty members are appropriately credentialed from accredited institutions.
 In addition to their credentials, the Athletic Training faculty members have immense amounts of practical experience.
 Some of our Athletic Training faculty members practice at SJC and tend to our Division II athletes, while others are employed at local hospitals and high schools.
 Athletic Training classes at SJC range between 10 and 15 students.

 Note: Saint Joseph's College is in the process of pursuing accreditation for this program.
-By Commission on Accreditation of Athletic Training Education (CAATE) policy, there can be no accreditation site visit until all courses have been offered or in the process of being taught, which is anticipated to be during the spring of 2015.
-This is the earliest date by which the program can be accredited.
 Application for accreditation does not guarantee accreditation status and students should be aware that they must graduate from a CAATE-accredited program to be eligible for the Board of Certification, Inc. (BOC) examination in order to pursue a career as an athletic trainer.
 Questions or concerns regarding accreditation status can be addressed by the Program Director.